Ryback2501/wafam/Readme.md

 ### How to use it? ###

 Clone or download the project and copy the `modules` folder into the Attract Mode folder.
 There is already a `modules` folder, but don't worry.
-You ar only adding a `wafam` folder inside it.
+You are only adding a `wafam` folder with the script inside it.

 Then, load the `animate` module with this line.